Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Methodology

-Subsequently, initial features from both branches $\textbf{P}^{(0)}$ and $\textbf{G}^{(0)}$ are incorporated within one or multiple \emph{Point-Graph Fusion} layers, which allow for two-way feature integration based on feature propagation\cite{fp_Rossi2021OnTU} and ball-query\&grouping\cite{pointnet++}.
-Let the input to a Point-Graph Fusion layer be defined as $\textbf{P}^{(i-1)}$ and $\textbf{G}^{(i-1)}$, the feature out of the fusion layer is $\textbf{P}^{(i)}$ and $\textbf{G}^{(i)}$.
-The last Point-Graph Fusion layer outputs $\textbf{P}^{(l)}$ and $\textbf{G}^{(l)}$ after $l$ {Point-Graph Fusion} layers for deep feature fusion.
+Subsequently, initial features from both branches $\pointcloud^{(0)}$ and $\allnode^{(0)}$ are incorporated within one or multiple \emph{Point-Graph Fusion} layers, which allow for two-way feature integration based on feature propagation~\citep{fp_Rossi2021OnTU} and ball-query\&grouping~\citep{pointnet++}.
+Let the input to a Point-Graph Fusion layer be defined as $\pointcloud^{(i-1)}$ and $\allnode^{(i-1)}$, the feature out of the fusion layer is $\pointcloud^{(i)}$ and $\allnode^{(i)}$.
+The last Point-Graph Fusion layer outputs $\pointcloud^{(l)}$ and $\allnode^{(l)}$ after $l$ {Point-Graph Fusion} layers for deep feature fusion.
 Finally, a lightweight MLP network and a GNN projects the fusion feature to 19-dimensional vectors for graph (Fig. \ref{fig:architecture}~(d)) and point predictions (Fig. \ref{fig:architecture}~(e)).

 An \emph{Implicit Point Module} is further introduced to reconstruct the dense volumes, which consists of a feature propagation process and an MLP network.
-As features are extracted by the Point-Graph Network, the Implicit Point Module leverages the extracted multi-stage point features for fast dense volume segmentation.
-Given a query point $\textbf{p}_{q}$ with at arbitrary coordinates, the module locates $p_{q}$'s $k$-nearest point elements from the point cloud: $\{\textbf{p}_{1}, \textbf{p}_{2}, ..., \textbf{p}_{k}\}$, and extracts their multi-stage features $\{\textbf{z}_{1}, \textbf{z}_{2}, ..., \textbf{z}_{k}\}$ from the backbone Network for feature propagation into a multi-stage representation $\textbf{z}_{q}$ of the query point $\textbf{p}_{q}$.
+As features are extracted by the Point-Graph Network, the Implicit Point Module leverages the extracted multi-stage point features for fast dense volume segmentation.We define the points that are not necessarily in the original point cloud, but are in the foreground of the tree volume, thus requiring classification, as query points.
+Given a query point $\point_{q}$ with at arbitrary coordinates, the module locates $\point_{q}$'s $k$-nearest point elements from the original point cloud: $\{\point_{1}, \point_{2}, ..., \point_{k}\}$, and extracts their multi-stage features $\{\textbf{z}_{1}, \textbf{z}_{2}, ..., \textbf{z}_{k}\}$ from the backbone Network for feature propagation into a multi-stage representation $\textbf{z}_{q}$ of the query point $\point_{q}$.
 After propagating the point feature $\textbf{z}_{q}$, the MLP network $\mathcal{H}$ is utilized to make class predictions.
-By applying this process to all foreground points, we can efficiently generate a dense volume reconstruction (Fig. \ref{fig:architecture} (f)).
+By applying this process to all foreground points, we can efficiently generate a dense volume reconstruction (Fig.~\ref{fig:architecture} (f)).

-To avoid naming ambiguity, we refer to the aforementioned complete network as \emph{Implicit Point-Graph Network (IPGN)}, and that sans the implicit part as \emph{Point-Graph Network (PGN)}.
+To avoid naming ambiguity, we refer to the aforementioned complete network as \emph{Implicit Point-Graph Network (IPGN)}, and that sans the implicit part as the backbone network, \emph{Point-Graph Network (PGN)}.